-For questions concerns or changes with your student please feel free to contact School Nurse Jamie Nelson at her email: email@example.com or call 620-341-2365 and ask for Jamie Nelson, EHS School Nurse.
+For questions concerns or changes with your student please feel free to contact School Nurse Jaime Nelson at her email: email@example.com or call 620-341-2365 and ask for Jaime Nelson, EHS School Nurse.

 How can my student receive ibuprofen or acetaminophen during the school day?

 Any and all students may have access to these over-the-counter medications as needed when the parent/guardian completes a new over-the-counter medication form for the current school year.
 District policy asks for signed parent/guardian consent before any medication may be dispensed.
 Please print the attached form, complete entirely, sign by a parent or guardian and return to the school nurse before medication may be administered.
 This process protects you, your student and the school to ensure the right person, right medication, right dosage, right time and right route is performed.

 May my student have access to other over-the-counter medications?